Skip to content

 max_retries int = 5 // maximum number of retries required when an underlying socket error occurs

-// callbacks to allow custom reporting code to run, while the request is running
+// callbacks to allow custom reporting code to run, while the request is running, and to implement streaming

 on_redirect RequestRedirectFn = unsafe { nil }